switch2osm/switch2osm/serving-tiles/updating-as-people-edit.md

 (that'll eventually say "done.")

 We'll use "trim_osc.py" from Zverik's "regional" scripts to trim down the updates from OpenStreetMap.org down to just the area that we're interested in.
 We do this so that the postgres database doesn't grow significantly as updates are applied to it.
-We also need to need to fetch some dependancies for that.
+We also need to fetch some dependencies for that.

     cd ~/src
     git clone https://github.com/zverik/regional